archee565/Bytelocker/README.md

 ## How to use:

-Install an Ubuntu-like distro with system disk encryption.
+Install an Ubuntu- or Arch-like distro with system disk encryption.
 Separate boot partition isn't recommended.
-EFI partition should have 140MB free space.
+EFI partition should have 140MB free space for Ubuntu.
 Update your system and kernel before setting up Bytelocker.

 ```bash
 sudo ./install
 ```
 When you reboot again, no encryption password will be asked.
-A lock screen password is recommended now.

 For having multiple systems on the same EFI partition, you'll need to modify the source.